getodk/central-backend/docs/api.md

 + projectId: `1` (number, required) - The `id` of the project this form belongs to.
 + xmlFormId: `simple` (string, required) - The `id` of this form as given in its XForms XML definition
 + name: `Simple` (string, optional) - The friendly name of this form.
 It is given by the `<title>` in the XForms XML definition.
 + version: `2.1` (string, optional) - The `version` of this form as given in its XForms XML definition.
 If no `version` was specified in the Form, a blank string will be given.
-If there is no associated Form, `null` will be returned.
 + enketoId: `abcdef` (string, optional) - If it exists, this is the survey ID of this published Form on Enketo at `/-`.
 Only a cookie-authenticated user may access the preview through Enketo.
 + hash: `51a93eab3a1974dbffc4c7913fa5a16a` (string, required) - An MD5 sum automatically computed based on the XForms XML definition.
 This is required for OpenRosa compliance.
 + keyId: `3` (number, optional) - If a public encryption key is present on the form, its numeric ID as tracked by Central is given here.
 + state (Form State, required) - The present lifecycle status of this form.
 Controls whether it is available for download on survey clients or accepts new submissions.
++ publishedAt: `2018-01-21T00:04:11.153Z` (string, optional) - Indicates when a draft has most recently been published for this Form.
+If this value is `null`, this Form has never been published yet, and contains only a draft.
 + createdAt: `2018-01-19T23:58:03.395Z` (string, required) - ISO date format
 + updatedAt: `2018-03-21T12:45:02.312Z` (string, optional) - ISO date format